spycherf/creeps/creeps_game_rules.md

 _Bandits lurk in the shadows, striking when least expected._

 - **Hide**.
 The bandit cannot be targeted until the first time creeps retaliate, at which point he deals 1 damage to the attacker.
-This damage can be prevented by revealing the bandit early with area abilities.
+This damage is separate from retaliation damage.
+It can be prevented by revealing the bandit early with area abilities.

 #### Assassin (7♠)